Human-Animal Conflicts in India: Can We All Coexist?

 Construction of barriers like boundary walls and solar-powered electric fences around the sensitive areas to prevent the wild animal attacks.
 The authorities have also developed the necessary infrastructure and support facilities for immobilization of the identified problematic animals through tranquilization, and their relocation to the natural habitat or rehabilitation in rescue centers.

 Many programmes have been launched to sensitize people and create awareness about the precautionary measures in case of wild animal attacks.
-Eco-development activities are undertaken in villages around Protected Areas (PA) to elicit the cooperation of communities in the management of PA, which include actions to address the grievances of people regarding human-animal conflicts.
+Eco-development activities are undertaken in villages around Protected Areas (PA) to elicit the cooperation of communities in the management of PA, which include actions to address the grievances of people regarding man-animal conflicts.

 Training programmes are conducted for forest and police staff to address the problems of human-wildlife conflict.
 The involvement of the research and academic institutions and leading voluntary organizations having expertise in managing human-animal conflict incidents.
 Immune-contraception has been introduced in order to control the population of nilgai, monkeys and wild boars.

-Uttarakhand government has decided to use bio-fencing to avoid human-animal conflicts in the state.
+Uttarakhand government has decided to use bio-fencing to avoid human-wildlife conflicts in the state.
 Recently, the state government has declared to use bio-fencing by growing various plants and grass species in the areas known as animal entryways into residential areas.

 On November 11, the National Tiger Conservation Authority (NTCA) issued revised guidelines and standard operating procedures (SOP) to deal with the cases of human-tiger conflicts.
 In the new guidelines, the NTCA stated that during the emergencies arising due to straying of tigers in human habitation, tigers should be labelled as ‘dangerous to human life’ instead of ‘man-eaters’.
-The removal of this degrading label will help resolving the misconception regarding the animal, hence a step forward toward resolving the conflict between two species.
+The removal of this degrading label will help in resolving the misconception regarding the animal, hence a step forward toward resolving the conflict between two species.

 Recently, the central government has proposed to build a flyover on the National Highway 37 (NH37), which passes through Kaziranga National Park to help protect wild animals from being hit by the vehicles.